FieryWall/packages_sort/README.md

 ## Run program
 `npm run exec {width} {height} {length} {mass}`

+For example `npm run exec 10 12 6 19`

+on Replit run this from "Shell" tab

 ## Run tests
 `npm test`

+on Replit run this from "Shell" tab

 ## Implementation details
 * Project implemented with no packages on pure NodeJS focusing on MVP.
 This also means easy migration to any choosen technology in future